Learning Accurate Decision Trees with Bandit Feedback via Quantized Gradient Descent: Introduction

 \section{Introduction}

 Decision trees are an important and rich class of non-linear ML models, often deployed in practical machine learning systems for their efficiency and low inference cost.
 They can capture fairly complex decision boundaries and are state-of-the-art (SOTA) in several application domains.
-Optimally learning trees is a challenging discrete, non-differentiable problem that has been studied for several decades and is still receiving active interest from the community \cite{pmlr-v101-gouk19a,hazimehTree20a,zantedeschi21atreemlp}.
+Optimally learning trees is a challenging discrete, non-differentiable problem that has been studied for several decades and is still receiving active interest from the community \citep{pmlr-v101-gouk19a,hazimehTree20a,zantedeschi21atreemlp}.

-Most of the existing literature studies tree learning in the context of traditional supervised settings like classification~\cite{carreira2018alternating} and regression~\cite{zharmagambetov20asmaller}, where the methods require access to explicit labeled examples and full access to a loss function.
-However, in several practical scenarios, like online learning with bandit feedback~\cite{agarwal2014taming}, we might not have access to labeled examples, and the only supervision available might be in the form of evaluation of the loss/reward function at a given point.
+Most of the existing literature studies tree learning in the context of traditional supervised settings like classification~\citep{carreira2018alternating} and regression~\citep{zharmagambetov20asmaller}, where the methods require access to explicit labeled examples and full access to a loss function.
+However, in several scenarios we might not have access to labeled examples, and the only supervision available might be in the form of evaluation of the loss/reward function at a given point. \tmlr{One such scenario is the ``bandit feedback'' setting, that often arises in real-world ML systems (e.g., recommender systems with click-feedback), where the feedback for the deployed model is in the form of loss/reward.
+The bandit setting has been long-studied both in the theoretical/optimization communities as well as in the ML community~\citep{dani2008stochastic,dudik2011doubly,agarwal2014taming,shamir2017optimal}.
+The Vowpal Wabbit (VW) library is extensively used by practitioners for solving learning problems in this setting.}